 A base location (Oracle base) should be established on your system (for example,

-product directory should contain the product binary files and all of the Oracle home directories.
+product directory should contain the product binary files and all the Oracle home directories.
 The

 config directory should contain your domain and application data.

-Oracle recommends that you do not keep your configuration data anywhere underneath the Oracle home; if you upgrade your product to another major release, you will be required to create a new Oracle home for binaries.
-You must also make sure that your configuration data exist in a location to which the binaries in the Oracle home have access.
+Oracle recommends that you do not keep your configuration data in the Oracle home directory; if you upgrade your product to another major release, are required to create a new Oracle home for binaries.
+You must also make sure that your configuration data exists in a location where the binaries in the Oracle home have access.

 /home/oracle/product (for the Oracle home) and